Date of publication: 7 July 2017

 The text of the contested Order of the Ministry (the same as of any regulatory act) was based on the notions and terminology accepted in this sphere, medical and pharmaceutical.
 The terms used in the Order must be strictly regulated and be understandable both to medical personnel, as well as to the patients.
 Otherwise, various readings and uncertainty may arise and, correspondingly, harm inflicted to the health of consumers of certain medicinal drugs.

-On May 25, 2004 in the process of sustaining the cassation appeal lodged by the State pharmacological center of the Ministry of Health Protection of Ukraine against the Judgment upheld by Kyiv Economic Court of Appeal on February 03, 2004 in the case No. 39/311 under the claim (on acknowledgment of the Order No. 8 to be invalid) lodged by “Bayer Aktiengesellschaft” against the mentioned Ministry the panel of judges of the Supreme Economic Court of Ukraine, in particular, established the following:
+On May 25, 2004 in the process of sustaining the cassation appeal lodged by the State pharmacological center of the Ministry of Health of Ukraine against the Judgment upheld by Kyiv Commercial Court of Appeal on February 03, 2004 in the case No. 39/311 under the claim (on acknowledgment of the Order No. 8 to be invalid) lodged by “Bayer Aktiengesellschaft” against the mentioned Ministry the panel of judges of the Higher Commercial Court of Ukraine, in particular, established the following:

 “All aspirin agents in the whole world have the same properties and side effects which are confirmed by sufficient factual data and described in the professional literature of many countries.
 It means that the plaintiff did not provide proof to the court why the name “ASPIRIN”, used in negative sense, may lead to inflicting harm to the plaintiff’s business reputation and, thus, there is no doubt that the medicinal drugs under the trademarks “АСПІРИН” and “ASPIRINUM” (owned by the plaintiff) have the same counterindications.